Arctice/birb-blog/content/22-11-2018-uniYearWrapup.md

 Status: Published

 # A Look Back At About 6 Games From 2018 And 49 That Weren't
 Holy balls I played a lot of games in 2018.
-This includes all the games I played until the credits.
+This list includes all the games I played until the credits.
 The table of contents is alphabetized so you can find the games you're interested in quickly, but the list is ordered by when I played them, so you can see my memory resolution increase of the course of the document.
-I'm not including games that were replays like F-Zero GX and REmake, because I think I've evangelized those enough.
-The three I quit (Sonic Mania, Killer 7, Hitman 2) are solid enough to where I don't feel the need to rail on them or anything, just didn't quite hit the spot for me.
+I'm not including games that were replays like F-Zero GX and REmake, and three I quit (Sonic Mania, Killer 7, Hitman 2) are solid enough to where I don't feel the need to rail on them or anything.
+Enjoy~

 Alpha Protocol
 Assassin's Creed IV: Black Flag